 The Berlin Philharmonic Orchestra conducted by Herbert Blomstedt and with pianist Yefim Bronfman, playing Beethoven’s Piano Concerto No 2 and Swedish composer William Stenhammar’s masterpiece of 1915, Symphony No 2

 Osmo Vänskä conducting the Deutsches Symphony Orchestra Berlin in Barber, Copeland and Sibelius’s Symphony No 4

-Days 14–17: Travel to Munich via Rothenburg.
-Enjoy the Pinakothek complex and Lenbachhaus art museum, and an excursion to Nymphenburg.
+Days 1–5: In Munich, attend three performances.
+Enjoy the Alte Pinakothek and Lenbachhaus art museum, and an excursion to Nymphenburg.

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.

-Qatar Airlines have daily flights into Berlin and out of Munich.
+Qatar Airlines have daily flights into Munich and out of Berlin.
 Contact us for fares and bookings.